angular/angular/aio/content/guide/template-syntax.md

 Here's an example in which the `AppComponent.fontSizePx` is two-way bound to the `SizerComponent`:
 The `AppComponent.fontSizePx` establishes the initial `SizerComponent.size` value.
 Clicking the buttons updates the `AppComponent.fontSizePx` via the two-way binding.
 The revised `AppComponent.fontSizePx` value flows through to the _style_ binding, making the displayed text bigger or smaller.
-Try it in the <live-example></live-example>.

 The two-way binding syntax is really just syntactic sugar for a _property_ binding and an _event_ binding.
 Angular _desugars_ the `SizerComponent` binding into this: